ClickHouse/ClickHouse/docs/en/sql-reference/statements/system.md

 ### RESTART REPLICA {#query_language-system-restart-replica}

 Provides possibility to reinitialize Zookeeper sessions state for `ReplicatedMergeTree` table, will compare current state with Zookeeper as source of true and add tasks to Zookeeper queue if needed
-Initialization replication quene based on ZooKeeper date happens in the same way as `ATTACH TABLE` statement.
+Initialization replication queue based on ZooKeeper date happens in the same way as `ATTACH TABLE` statement.
 For a short time the table will be unavailable for any operations.

 ``` sql
 SYSTEM RESTART REPLICA [db.]replicated_merge_tree_family_table_name